 - Urea: This is a more gentle exfoliant.
 It’s a great go-to ingredient throughout the winter months for both face and body when our skin barrier can’t necessarily tolerate the strong, active ingredients it does in spring and summer.

-- Lipids: Ceramides are long-chain lipids which support your skin cells, keeping them in an orderly matrix.
-Between summer and winter, our ceramide levels drop significantly, meaning our skin loses more water through TEWL.
-Studies have actually shown that the combination of ceramides, cholesterol and fatty acids are even more effective than each ingredient alone.
-Skinceuticals Triple Lipid Restore ($128) is a perfect combination for a winter moisturiser.
+- Lipids: Ceramides are long-chain lipids that support your skin cells, keeping them in an orderly matrix.
+Our ceramide levels drop significantly between summer and winter, meaning our skin loses more water through TEWL.
+Studies have shown that the combination of ceramides, cholesterol, and fatty acids is even more effective than each ingredient alone.
+Skinceuticals Triple Lipid Restore ($130) is a perfect combination for a winter moisturizer.

 - CBD: The cold winds that blast our skin during the winter months can make our skin feel more irritated.
 CBD has been shown to be a powerful anti-inflammatory.

 - Squalane is another great winter moisture ingredient.
 Squalene is a natural oil produced by your skin, which decreases as you age.
 It helps to nourish and moisturize your skin.

 - Retinol: Winter skin can feel more irritated, but it’s important to still pay attention to retinol.
 A healthy dose of vitamin A will help to speed up the cell turnover, which becomes sluggish during the winter months.
 Keeping your skin stimulated will keep it looking more vibrant, healthy, and less wrinkled.

 Sleep For Glowing Skin

-Dr. Murad, board certified dermatologist and founder of Murad skincare, says getting deep sleep is one of the best things you can do for your skin and your health.
+Dr. Murad, board-certified dermatologist and founder of Murad skincare, says getting deep sleep is one of the best things you can do for your skin and health.
 "Sleep has important therapeutic benefits—it may be one of your body’s most productive times for repairing every system in your body, including skin which is your largest system and the one that displays the most dramatic signs of sleep deprivation," he explains.
 "My top tip is eating a walnut or two before bed.
-Rich in antioxidants, omegas and one of the best food sources of melatonin, they may help improve your sleep.”
+Rich in antioxidants, omegas, and one of the best food sources of melatonin, they may help improve your sleep.”